pairs-lab/vocc-grasp/README.md

 # CPOR-Grasp: Calibrated Probabilistic Obstruction Reasoning with Vision-Language Models for Grasping in Clutter

-Repository for VOCC-Grasp.
+Repository for CPOR-Grasp.
 Given an RGB-D frame and a free-form request, the method predicts which object must be removed first to reach the target, and returns a 6-DoF grasp for it.

 A VLM and an amodal segmenter each propose occlusion edges.
 Both sources are calibrated and